Maybe we'll finally get to the point of having a damage diagnosis.

 That’s where RS-XRF comes in.
 As the first practical tool for imaging a number of different metals in all of their chemical forms at the same time – and over a large section of the brain – it “opens up a lot of doors to things you can’t see with medical imaging,” Nichol said.
 It also can tell one form of iron from another; the spectrum of iron in hemoglobin will look different than free-floating iron or the iron compounds produced by bleeding, for instance.

-The idea behind the study is that iron in its varied forms can be used as a marker to reveal changes in molecules and cells that follow a stroke, evaluate stroke damage and follow the migration of that are injected into patients in experimental stroke treatments.
+The idea behind the study is that iron in its varied forms can be used as a marker to reveal changes in molecules and cells that follow a stroke, evaluate stroke damage and follow the migration of stem cells that are injected into patients in experimental stroke treatments.
 The scientists will also look at sulfur compounds that are thought to play a role in protecting the brain from damage, and evaluate the effects of the few stroke treatments available, such as chilling the brain, on the distribution of iron and sulfur.

-Members of the team come to the SSRL about three weeks per year to scan brain tissue from rats, including some that have been bred to make them unusually susceptible to stroke, as well as tissue from the National Institutes of Health brain bank.
+Members of the team come to the SSRL about three weeks per year to scan brain tissue from rats, including some that have been bred to make them unusually susceptible to stroke, as well as human brain tissue from the National Institutes of Health brain bank.
 Additional experiments are being done at the Canadian Light Source at the University of Saskatchewan.

 While they are not putting live patients in a synchrotron, the scientists hope their findings will someday result in the ability to scan live patients with methods that are much more sensitive to damage from tiny strokes that now go unnoticed.